-earlier than scheduled, forcing the Fund to reinvest in lower-yielding securities.
-Fixed-income securities such as bonds, preferred, convertible and other debt securities will decline in value if market interest rates rise.
+Interest Rate Risk: Fixed-income securities such as bonds, preferred, convertible and other debt securities will decline in value if market interest rates rise.

 Income may be subject to state and local income taxes and the alternative minimum tax.
 Capital gains, if any, will be subject to capital gains tax.